Mongolian Gerbil Information

 Gnawing material to wear down the teeth

-Rodents use rodents to wear down their teeth.
-Because rodents' teeth are always growing, they need to be gnawed regularly so that they do not grow too long and crooked.
+Rodents use gnawing wood to wear down their teeth.
+Because rodents' teeth are always growing, they need to have something to gnaw on regularly so that they don't grow too long and crooked.

-Dental problems in Gerbils
+Dental Problems in Gerbils

 Reproduction of the Mongolian Gerbil

-Sexual maturity : females after 4-6 weeks, males after 6-7 weeks
+Sexually mature : females after 4-6 weeks, males after 6-7 weeks

-Breeding maturity : females after 8 - 10 weeks, males after 10-12 weeks
+Breeding ready : females after 8 - 10 weeks, males after 10-12 weeks

 Number of litters : 3-4 per year

 Litter size : 7 (max.
-12) babies per litter
+12) young ones per litter

 Gestation period : 15-18 days

-Birth weight : 2-3 g, nest stayers
+Birth weight : 2-3 g, nestlings

 Weaning time : from week 4

-Health of the Mongolian Gerbil
+Mongolian Gerbil Health

 Animals that drink and urinate too much may have kidney disease or diabetes.